pwinston/webmon/README.md

     * Ideally longer term webmon will just "pass through" most data.
     * So to add something to just modify napari and the Javascript, nothing else.
     * We are not there yet, but it's clearly heading that way for many cases.
+* Try sharing `numpy` data backed by a shared memory buffer.

 # Webmon Screenshots